cpina/qnetload/README.md

 Thanks R.F.
 Smith for programming the original xnetload!

-I've evaluated many similar packages but I wasn't satisfied with any of them, so I started writing a xnetload replacement.
-I've named qnetload as a tribute to xnetload and because it's implemented using the Qt libraries.
+I've evaluated many similar packages but I wasn't satisfied with any of them, so I wrote a xnetloda replacement.
+I've named it qnetload as a tribute to xnetload and because it's implemented using the Qt libraries.

 See the screenshots:
 xnetload (the original one):